Elyra

 Security notes

-• The entire server hot path is memory-safe Rust; PHP is the single unsafe frontier. seccomp/Landlock sandboxing of the PHP boundary is planned.
+• The entire server hot path is memory-safe Rust; PHP is the single unsafe frontier.
+On Linux, harden that boundary with --sandbox (seccomp no-exec + optional Landlock write-restriction) — see Sandbox.

 • Run as a non-root user (User=www-data) and keep --max-body-size sane for your app to bound request memory.